BaoPham92/js-intro/readme.md

 #### Communication with Servers

-  - Javascript is somehow telling a server:
+  - Javascript is somehow talking to a server
-    0. That a user has taken a particular action (clicked a cookie, submitted a form, posted a post)
+    0. Giving notice that a user has taken a particular action (clicked a cookie, submitted a form, posted a post)
-    0. To store some data associated with that interaction with the webpage (cookie quantity, form data, contents of a post)
+    0. Asking it store some data associated with that interaction with the webpage (cookie quantity, form data, contents of a post)
-    0. To display the results of that user-website interaction (updated cookie quantity, new user account log-in, new post on everyone's feed)
+    0. Being told display the results of that user-website interaction (updated cookie quantity, new user account log-in, new post on everyone's feed)

 This is not an exhaustive list of Javascript properties, but we'll go over these and more in more detail later on in the course.

-So, to sum up the main three components of front-end web development up in one word each...
+So, to sum up the main three components of front-end web development up in one word each (Hint: remember the Building example)
 - HTML: Structure
 - CSS: Styling
 - Javascript: Behavior